-Confirm Validity of the Certificate used to Check Cryptographic Protection for the Signed Pre-Command.
+Confirm Validity of the Certificate used to Check Cryptographic Protection for the Signed Pre-Command; and

+confirm that the Certificate used to Check Cryptographic Protection for the Signed Pre-Command has a Remote Party Role of “xmlSign”.

 Subject to Clauses 14 (Obligations of the DCC: Orchestration of Service Requests), where all of the requirements of Clause 7.1 are satisfied, the DCC shall send the associated Command in accordance with Clause 13 (DCC Obligations: Sending Commands).

 Where any of the checks in Clause 7.1 are not satisfied in respect of a Signed Pre- Command, the DCC shall not be obliged to undertake any of the other checks that remain to be undertaken, and the DCC shall: